-Daniel Lubetzky Daniel Lubetzky is the founder and CEO of KIND.
+Daniel Lubetzky is the founder of Empatico, as well as founder and CEO of KIND.
 A pioneering social entrepreneur working to build bridges between people through innovative models, Daniel is also the founder of PeaceWorks Inc., a business that fosters cooperative ventures among neighbors in the Middle East, and co-creator of Maiyet, a fashion brand that partners with artisans to promote entrepreneurship in developing economies.
 He has been recognized by the World Economic Forum and the Skoll Foundation, and in 2015 President Barack Obama and Commerce Secretary Penny Pritzker named him a Presidential Ambassador for Global Entrepreneurship (PAGE).

 George Khalaf is the Executive Director of Empatico and brings 20 years of international development and private sector experience.
 George was responsible for launching Synergos’ Middle East and North Africa regional social entrepreneurship programs.
 As a consultant with Accenture and Dalberg, George has advised Fortune 500 companies, foundations, donor agencies, governments, and NGOs.
 He is a BMW Foundation Responsible Leaders Fellow and on the Advisory Committee of Talent Beyond Boundaries and Seeds of Peace.
 George holds a Master’s degree from Georgetown University and a BA in Political Science from Swarthmore College.

 Angela is Director of Programs and oversees Product.
 Prior to Empatico, Angela was a management consultant and developed strategies for companies and nonprofit organizations.
 At BCG, she advised companies across retail, consumer goods, technology, and healthcare sectors.
 She also spent time in East and West African countries, where she worked to create access to markets for artisans and education for young women.
 She’s passionate about riddling out ways to address some of the world's toughest problems.